jlperona-teaching/ecs390-spring19/seminars/week02.md

 ### Self-Efficacy

+After our mindset discussion, I'll introduce the concept of *self-efficacy*.

 #### Video

 Before we dive into the definition, we're going to watch a student video explaining it.
 This video is [available on Canvas](https://canvas.ucdavis.edu/courses/356010/files/folder/Seminar%20Materials?preview=5683834).
-I believe that this video was made by a student in the *MaGE* Program, but I'm not completely certain.
+I believe that this video was made by a former student in the *MaGE* Program, but I'm not completely certain.

 #### Definition